-Competing with the Giants of Industry to Sell Meal Kits
+Competing with the Giants of Industry to Sell Restaurant Meal Kits

-However, restaurants that are experimenting with the trend have to be mindful of the fact they are Davids in a world of Goliaths.
+Those who are experimenting with the restaurant meal kit trend have to be mindful of the fact they are Davids in a world of Goliaths.
 The competition in the meal kit space is fierce: Amazon sells its own meal kits, Wal-Mart just added meal kits made by companies such as Takeout Kit and Home Chef to its website, Kroger is expanding the number of stores where it sells its Prep+Pared meal kits, Publix sells its Aprons brand of meal kits, and the grocery chain Albertsons acquired Plated this past fall.